Expulsion (band)

-Expulsion was a death metal band from Vallentuna, Sweden, that existed from 1988 to 1999.
-The band gained notability for being one of the earliest Swedish death metal bands, and that two of its members also played in the black metal band Treblinka (later named Tiamat).
+Expulsion was a death metal band from Vallentuna, Sweden, active from 1988 to 1999.
+The band was notable as one of the earliest Swedish death metal bands.
+Two of its members played in black metal band Treblinka, later known as Tiamat.

 History

-In 1988, the thrash metal band River's Edge split up, when lead vocalist Johan Edlund left to form the band Treblinka.
-Stefan Lagergren (guitar), Anders Holmberg (bass) and Calle Fransson (drums) continued to play together under the name Expulsion and recorded two demo cassettes, Cerebral Cessation (1988) and Veiled in the Mists of Mystery (1989).
+In 1988, thrash metal band River's Edge split up when lead vocalist Johan Edlund left to form Treblinka.
+Stefan Lagergren (guitar), Anders Holmberg (bass) and Calle Fransson (drums) continued to play together as Expulsion and recorded two demo cassettes, Cerebral Cessation (1988) and Veiled in the Mists of Mystery (1989).

-The band went on hold when Holmberg joined Tranquility and was reformed in 1991 by Lagergren and Fransson after leaving Tiamat, together with Fredrik Thörnqvist on vocals and Chelsea Krook on bass.
-Holmberg returned and replaced Krook on the debut CD EP A Bitter Twist of Fate that was recorded and released by the band themselves (under the record label alias Dödsmetallfirma Expulsion) in 1993.
+The band went on hold when Holmberg joined Tranquility, and reformed in 1991 by Lagergren and Fransson after leaving Tiamat, together with singer Fredrik Thörnqvist and bassist Chelsea Krook.
+Holmberg returned and replaced Krook on the debut EP, A Bitter Twist of Fate, recorded and released independently under the record label alias Dödsmetallfirma Expulsion in 1993.

-The debut album Overflow was released in 1994.
-This album featured guest vocals (on the track At The Madness End) by aforementioned Johan Edlund.
-The second album Man Against followed in 1996.
-Although never on any tour, the band played concerts together with bands as At The Gates, Grave, Tiamat, Dismember and Nihilist.
+The debut album, Overflow, was released in 1994.
+This album featured guest vocals by Edlund on the track At The Madness End.
+The second album, Man Against, followed in 1996.
+Although never on any tour, the band played concerts with bands such as At The Gates, Grave, Tiamat, Dismember and Nihilist.

-After ten years without any success the band split up in 1998.
-For a brief period, the members switched vocalist from Thörnqvist to Andreas Jansson under the name Judge And Jury, but ultimately split up in 1999.
+After ten years without any success, the band split up in 1998.
+For a brief period, the members switched vocalist from Thörnqvist to Andreas Jansson under the name Judge And Jury, but split up in 1999.